-When it comes to adult orthodontic treatment, there’s a general consensus: the less visible, the better.
-Crowded, spaced, or otherwise misaligned teeth might have you feeling less than 100% comfortable with your smile, but the idea of wearing metal braces might seem like a high price to pay.
-Luckily, the days of traditional braces as the only avenue to straighter teeth are no longer.
-Today, many adults opt to straighten their teeth using discreet, removable clear aligners.
+Crowded, spaced, or otherwise misaligned teeth might have you feeling less than 100% comfortable with your smile, but wearing metal braces might seem like a high price to pay.
+Luckily, the days of traditional braces as the only avenue to straighter teeth are gone.
+Today, many adults opt instead for discreet, removable clear aligners.

 Table of Contents